istio/istio.io/content/en/blog/2021/stateful-set-made-easier/index.md

 ...
 {{< /text >}}

 What is interesting here is that the inbound on port 3888 has `127.0.0.1` as its endpoint.
-This means that Envoy proxy before Istio 1.10 redirects the inbound traffic to the `loopback` interface, as described in the [upcoming networking change in 1.10 blog](/blog/2021/upcoming-networking-changes/).
+This is because the Envoy proxy, in versions of Istio prior to 1.10, redirects the inbound traffic to the `loopback` interface, as described in [our blog post about the change](/blog/2021/upcoming-networking-changes/).

 ## `StatefulSets` in Action with Istio 1.10